Graduate Academic Policies

-Guide: The Dean's Office publishes a document containing guidelines for theses and dissertations.
+- Guide: The Dean's Office publishes a document containing guidelines for theses and dissertations.
 You are advised to obtain a copy of these guidelines in advance of beginning to write a thesis or dissertation.
-Download Guide (PDF)
+Download Guide (pdf file)

 (Some departments have additional requirement, refer to your departmental web site or contact your graduate admissions office for additional requirements and deadlines.)